Ivy Low Litvinov: Family

 Low's grandfather Maximilian Loewe emigrated from Hungary to England after the unsuccessful revolution of 1848.
 Through her father Walter, she was the niece of author Sir Sidney Low.
 Another uncle, Sir Maurice Low, was a journalist and Washington correspondent for British newspapers.
 One of her aunts was Barbara Low, psychoanalyst, and another aunt, Edith, married David Eder.
 Through her son Misha, she was grandmother of Pavel Litvinov.
 Through her daughter Tatiana, she was grandmother of the journalist Masha Slonim (aka Maria Phillimore-Slonim), who married Robert Godfrey Phillimore, 3rd Baron Phillimore.

 Writing career

 Low wrote the novels Growing Pains in 1913 and The Questing Beast in 1914, as well as His Master’s Voice: a Detective Story in 1930.
 She also wrote about a dozen short stories published in The New Yorker magazine beginning in the 1960s.
 A collection of short stories was published in book form as She Knew She Was Right.

 In 1946 she wrote the article "A visit to D.H.
 Lawrence" in Harper's Bazaar, about a six-week visit she had made in 1914 to the author and his soon-to-be wife Frieda in Tuscany.

-She produced numerous translations of Russian literature into English, and also wrote or edited reference books for Russian-speaking learners of English.
+She produced numerous translations of Russian literature into English, including Maxim Gorky's Literary Portraits, and also wrote or edited reference books for Russian-speaking learners of English.
 In the 1930s she supported the teaching of Basic English.